 In the 1970s and early 1980s, Museum scientists made a few trips each year to the Colombian rain forest.
-They were herpetologists, people who study reptiles and amphibians.
-The scientists were interested in tiny, brightly colored frogs that could be spotted dotting the plants and rocky streams of the jungle.
+They were interested in tiny, brightly colored frogs that could be spotted dotting the plants and rocky streams of the jungle.